-This fun activity will challenge your students to think about Internet safety while pretending to be detectives.
-Students listen to a series of choices made by two animals and then decide which animal is being the safest one online.
+This fun activity will challenge your children to think about internet safety while pretending to be detectives.
+Children listen to a series of choices made by two animals and then decide which animal is being the safest one online.

-• Digital Detective Cards
+Digital Detective Cards

-Review the terms "safe" and "not safe" so students understand the difference between the two.
+Review the terms "safe" and "not safe" so children understand the difference between the two.

 - 1. Download the Detective Cards.
-Print, laminate, and prepare them to post on an easel or magnetic board. - 2.
-Explain to students that they will be "detectives," and the job of a detective is to figure out a mystery.
+Print, laminate, and prepare them to post on an easel or magnetic board. - Explain to children that they will be "detectives," and the job of a detective is to figure out a mystery.
 The mystery is to figure out which animal is being more safe online. - 3.
-Prepare the board as seen in the illutration below. - 4.
+Prepare the board as seen in the illustration below. - 4.
 Select cards randomly.
-Students decide if the animal is being safe or not safe.
+Children decide if the animal is being safe or not safe.
 Place the card in the appropriate column.

-Observe as students complete the activity.
+Observe as children complete the activity.
 Can they identify the animal that is being the most safe online?
 Can they state why?

 Download and complete the Hike Around Safely activity.
-Teach students how to bookmark a safe website.
+Teach children how to bookmark a safe website.